How to Scrape Vital YouTube Data With Python

 driver.get(youtube_url_to_scrape)

-To address the dynamic comment issue mentioned earlier, we are implementing a solution to eliminate any related issues.
-Using the Actions class and the Time module, we scroll down twice every 10 seconds, making sure to scrape as many comments as possible.
-This proactive approach protects against potential bottlenecks associated with dynamically loaded content.
+To remedy it, we are implementing a solution to eliminate any related issues.
+Using the Actions class and the Time module, we scroll down twice every 10 seconds, making sure to scrape YouTube comments as many as possible.
+This ensures there are no hassles involving dynamically loaded content.

 def extract_information() -> dict: